×

 How to Type German Special Characters on a Mobile Device

 You can type these special German letters on your phone too!
 All you need to do is add a German keyboard on your Android or iOS device—this guide from LearnOutLive walks through the process.
-Unlike on a PC or Mac, these are generally easily to toggle back-and-forth with your native-language keyboard.
+Unlike on a PC or Mac, these are generally easy to toggle back-and-forth with your native-language keyboard.

 You can also download a note-taking application and create a single document with all the German special characters listed there.
-That way, you can reference the characters any time you need to, and they’re available for you to copy and paste no matter what application you’re using.
+That way, you can reference the characters anytime you need to, and they’re available for you to copy and paste no matter what application you’re using.

 If you ever find yourself in a situation where you can’t access a German keyboard or your notes, you can also use shorthand forms of the esszett and umlaut: